rapid7/insightconnect-plugins/carbon_black_live_response/help.md

 # Version History

+* 1.0.2 - Rebrand and update help references
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Support web server mode
 * 0.1.3 - Bug fix for CI tool incorrectly uploading plugins